symfony/symfony-docs/contributing/documentation/overview.rst

 required change.

 In case you need to add or modify anything, there is no need to create a new pull request.
-Just make sure that you are in the correct branch, make your changes and push them:
+Just make sure that you are on the correct branch, make your changes and push them:

 .. code-block:: bash